To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 External modules can perform two tasks:

-argument and (optionally) allows for calls to count()
+reference argument and (optionally) allows for calls to count() without

 specifying any annotation file.